Clever questions to ask when choosing an estate agent to sell your home

 This is where high street agents should earn their commission and reel off lots of local knowledge and experience.
 You will of course also expect them to say they advertise with Rightmove and Zoopla – knowing full well most people find properties online, not by trudging up and down high streets looking at agents’ window displays.

-Things got a bit confusing for us homesellers and buyers this year with the introduction of a new property portal OnTheMarket.
+Things got a bit confusing for homesellers and buyers in 2015 with the introduction of a new property portal OnTheMarket.
 So, you need to ask agents the following detailed questions:

 i) Are you an OnTheMarket member?
 (The OTM logo should be on their website / in the window)